Quality Standard

 Built for each platform

-Claude Code, Codex, and OpenClaw each have different mechanics for loading, triggering, and executing skills.
+Claude Code, Codex, OpenClaw, and Google Antigravity each have different mechanics for loading, triggering, and executing skills.
 A generic skill that ignores those differences breaks at runtime.
 We certify each platform adapter independently.

 Claude Code